 As noted earlier, multiple imputation typically serves as a data-processing step for a subsequent statistical analysis using full-data methods.
-To obtain valid results, this analysis must be run on the M completed datasets separately, with the M sets of estimates then aggregated using Rubin's (1987) combination rules.
-If $\beta$ denotes a parameter of interest (say, a regression coefficient), these rules state that the overall point estimate $\hat{\beta}$ is equal to the average estimate across the completed datasets:
+To obtain valid results, this analysis must be run on the M completed datasets separately, with the M sets of estimates then aggregated using Rubin's combination rules (Rubin 1987).
+If β denotes a parameter of interest (say, a regression coefficient), these rules state that the overall point estimate $\hat{\beta}$ is equal to the average estimate across the completed datasets: